13 Methods High-Growth Salons Use to Acquire and Keep New Clients

 Earlier in the interview, Mary mentions that she tries to get referrals from her favorite clients.
 When she posts on social media, she follows a similar format.
 For instance, on Instagram, Mary likes to share photographs of the type of hair she loves.
 This approach allows Mary’s passion to inform her social media presence and spread to potential customers.

 Likewise, if she encounters a person whose hair interests her, Mary shoots a quick message and asks the person to contact the salon.
-This proactive, organic way of interacting with social media users builds the salon’s reputation while also letting Mary control the clientele that frequent her salon.
+This proactive, organic way of interacting with social media users builds the salon’s reputation while also letting Mary control the clientele that frequents her salon.
 She also uses hashtags to localize her posts and focus on connecting with people in San Diego and Oklahoma City.

 A salon’s brand image involves a consumer’s perception of your brand, regardless of whether or not they plan to visit your business.
 Brand image includes your personality, voice, and positioning on the market.
 Mary Cromeans tries to promote and perfect her salon’s brand image on social media accounts and the salon’s website.